marcjoos-cea/dumses-hybrid/README.md

 $ FC=nvfortran ./configure --enable-openacc
 ```

+Note that the default optimization level is `-O3`.
+If you define explicitely `FCFLAGS`, please note that you will have to specify the optimization level you want.
+With NVHPC, targetting GPU, one would be advised to use `FCFLAGS='-O3 -gpu=<cc-arch>,nordc'`, `-gpu=nordc` flag allowing to gain a few percents of performance.

-Note also that GPU RDMA (direct communication of device variables on GPU) will be activated by default if MPI and OpenACC are activated.
+Note also that CUDA-aware MPI (direct communication of device variables on GPU) will be activated by default if MPI and OpenACC are activated.
-No more checks are done for now to check that the given MPI implementation actually supports GPU RDMA.
+No more checks are done for now to check that the given MPI implementation actually is CUDA-aware.

-If you want to check if your MPI implementation supports GPU RDMA, you could compile'n'run this simple example:
+If you want to check if your MPI implementation is CUDA-aware, you could compile'n'run this simple example:

 ```
 program ring